JonathanBajada/AmazonClone/README.md

 # AmazonClone
-A clone of Amazon's main website using the MERN stack.
+A clone of www.amazon.com website using the MERN stack.